Sidneys1/BatchImageProcessor/README.md

 # Social Office Memin #

-Social Office is a set free and open source tools for Social Media, Social Managers, Community Managers, by Javier Cañon (http://www.javiercanon.com) (http://www.javiercañon.com).
+Social Office is a set free and open source tools for Social Media, Social Managers, Community Managers, by Javier CaÃ±on (http://www.javiercanon.com) (http://www.javiercaÃ±on.com).

 Memin (from meme) is a tool for make memes in batch mode.

-Memín Pinguín is a Mexican comic book character.
-He was created in 1943 by comics writer Yolanda Vargas Dulché and author Sixto Valencia in a comic book magazine called "Pepín" and given his own magazine in 1947.
+MemÃ­n PinguÃ­n is a Mexican comic book character.
+He was created in 1943 by comics writer Yolanda Vargas DulchÃ© and author Sixto Valencia in a comic book magazine called "PepÃ­n" and given his own magazine in 1947.
 Alberto Cabrera took over drawing from 1953 until 1962, followed by Sixto Valencia Burgo.

 Based in "Batch Image Processor" (https://github.com/Sidneys1/BatchImageProcessor), thanks to Sidneys1.